TG-BOTSNETWORK/tgtelegraphbot/README.md

 1. Clone the repository.
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Set up your PostgreSQL database and update the `Config.py` file with your database details.
-4. Obtain API credentials from [Telegraph API](https://telegra.ph/api) and update the `token` variable in your script.
+3. Obtain API credentials from [Telegraph API](https://telegra.ph/api) and update the `token` variable in your script.
-5. Run the bot: `telegraph.py`
+4. Run the bot: `telegraph.py`

 ## Deployment